 Add world-class R&D facilities, a competitive tax climate, a tech-savvy English-speaking workforce, and a strong international travel infrastructure to the mix, and what you get are the perfect conditions for continued growth and innovation.
 No wonder the Dutch startup scene is quickly catching up with London and Berlin, with as many as 15 local venture capital companies giving it a leg-up.

-Holland’s Hottest Tech Cities: Where Do Startups Find the Best Talent?
+Hottest Tech Cities in The Netherlands: Where Do Startups Find the Best Talent?

 Amsterdam: Startup Powerhouse